 Revealed: Winner of Evening News Chinese Restaurant of the Year

-Holding aloft the gold standard in buffet brilliance is China Red which has been crowned Chinese Restaurant of the Year 2019 by Evening News readers for the second time.
+NEWLY refurbished buffet China Red has been crowned Chinese Restaurant of the Year 2018 by Evening News readers.

 The Grindlay Street eatery came out on top after drawing praise for its friendly staff and quality food.

-Serving a banquet of East Asian cuisine, it prides itself on offering a large variety of more than 100 dishes freshly prepared daily and served at its best quality and taste.
+Serving a banquet of East Asian cuisine, it prides itself on offering a large variety of dishes freshly prepared daily and served at its best quality and taste.